lucj/acorn-services/atlas/README.md

   atlas-creds
 ```

-### Using the atlas service from a simple application
+### Using the Atlas service with a simple container

 The following Acornfile defines 2 items:
 - a reference to the *atlas* service